 I am focused on different aspects of multiphase fluid flow and heat transfer.
 My work has a variety of potential applications, from oil well drilling, catalytic reactors in refineries, carbon sequestration units, biofuel production, and algae growth.
 I am involved with Dr. S. Subramaniam's group that investigates solid-liquid multiphase phenomena including fluid flow and heat transfer.
 I also participate in Dr. R. D. Vigil's group, investigating gas-liquid multiphase phenomena including fluid flow and mass transfer.
 I was part of the early stages of an scale up project in multi inlet vortex mixer collaborating with Prof. R. O. Fox's group.
 We will be extending our work to visualization of liquid-liquid two phase flow for quantitative measurements in the near future.

-I enjoy working in diverse group on multidisciplinary projects.
+I enjoy working in diverse groups on multidisciplinary projects and prefer to be involved in multiple tasks.
 During my current PhD program, I am involved with projects regarding fluidized bed multiphase flows, Taylor-Couette vortex reactors, and biorenewables development.
+I take leadership, diversity, and team work as essential characteristics needed for achieving ambitious goals.
 I have worked with colleagues from different nationalities, cultures, and beliefs, both men and women.

 I have a background about engines, specifically Diesel engines, regarding performance and combustion modelling.
 I have been involved with research about turbomachinery as well.
 I have done several experimental projects dealing with fluid flow and heat transfer for years.
 Through my current position, I am learning about imaging techniques, lasers, and some chemical engineering design.